Broadly, the topics that interest me are water, wellness and wildlife -- with a healthy dose of wonder in the mix.

+It's hard to make the ocean boring.
+VERY hard.
+But we're doing our best.
 I think we can do better.
 The ocean provides so much more than food, jobs, megawatts and oxygen.
 The percentages we rattle off out of context are simply boring information and filler in comparison to the fullness of what people experience and know themselves.

 A partial list of additional "ocean services" would include romance, nostalgia, creativity, inspiration, solitude, togetherness, happiness, relaxation...

 This is what people of all kinds relate to most, I've found.
 Ask "what is YOUR water?" or "where did you fall in love with the ocean?"
 Then sit back, relax and listen to what matters most to people.
 It goes far beyong jobs, food and oxygen...not surprisingly you may not hear those words spoken at all!

 Lead with a conversation about the importance of the "Blue Mind" emotional, cognitive, social and psychological benefits provided by healthy oceans and waterways.
 Save the mind numbing stats as well as the fear and guilt for later.

 [If uninformed scientists push back on the fuzzy" or "touchy feely" nature of your ideas, please refer them to recent research emerging from medical schools and neuroscience departments around the world focusing on these "blue space" ideas.]